It all started when our daughter Eden was a year and a half old. She had Pneumonia and high fever and she wheezed all day.

 In every race, even one that takes only 10 seconds to run, the preparation takes years.
 This is why we say, “Ready, set, go!”

-If you want to change something in your life and it is hard, remember, all the knowledge already exists for us to get to where we need to be and things will appear when we are ready to notice them.
+If you want to change something in your life and it is hard, remember, all the knowledge already exists for us to get to where we need to be.
+Things will appear when we are ready to notice them.
 All the good and the not so good things that happen are actually knocking on our door and asking, “Are you ready?”

 Are you ready for a happy life?